PaNOSC-ViNYL/ase/doc/ase/phonons.rst

 -------------------

-Module for calculating vibrational normal modes for periodic systems using the so-called small displacement method.
-So far, space-group symmetries are not exploited to reduce the number of elements in the matrix of force constants that must be calculated.
+Module for calculating vibrational normal modes for periodic systems using the so-called small displacement method (see e.g. [Alfe]_).
+So far, space-group symmetries are not exploited to reduce the number of atomic displacements that must be calculated and subsequent symmetrization of the force constants.

+For polar materials the dynamical matrix at the zone center acquires a non-analytical contribution that accounts for the LO-TO splitting.
+This contribution requires additional functionality to evaluate and is not included in the present implementation.
+Its implementation in conjunction with the small displacement method is described in [Wang]_.

 Example